microsoft/VerifiableCredentials-Verification-SDK-Typescript/README.md

     // OIDC request
     const state = 'state to pass to App';
-    const nonce = 'nonce to pass to App' const requestorBuilder = new RequestorBuilder(
+    const nonce = 'nonce to pass to App'
+    // The constructure takes argument which are static for a specific request type const requestorBuilder = new RequestorBuilder(
       crypto,
       'Contoso - My Relying Party name',